 At the foot of Riisitunturi fell sits Korpihilla delicacy shop and café.
 This award-winning shop offers confectionary, syrups and more, made with fresh, wild herbs and berries.
 On a warm summer day, kick back on the terrace with a cup of coffee and watch the fluffy chickens play in the yard.

 Spend your nights in comfort and privacy at a holiday village.
 Snuggle up by the fireplace in a family cabin at Livohka.
 Or listen to the waves lap the summer shores of Lake Kitkajärvi at Green Key-certified Holiday Village Himmerki.
 In downtown Posio, Hotel Lapin Satu offers convenience and style in a refurbished school year-round.
+Most Posio accommodations are located deep in the wilderness, quiet places where you can drift off to the peaceful whispers of nature.

 Travel to Posio

-You do not need ruby slippers or an enchanted mirror to enter the magic land of Posio.
 The Kuusamo airport (65 km away) and the Rovaniemi airport (130 km) offer convenient connections year-round, either through Helsinki or directly to European cities.
 If you’re coming via train, Rovaniemi and Kemijärvi (97 km) are the closest stops.
 And the scenery and villages along Kemijoki river will soothe the stress right out of you.

 Highway 81 cuts through the Posio municipality and offers a peaceful drive directly from Rovaniemi.
 Highway E63, which connects to the city of Tampere in the south with Sodankylä in the north, also passes through Posio.